-Reflecting on Year One of the LGBTQ+ Employee Circle
+Reflecting on Year One of the Employee Pride Circle

 We have been reflecting on what we have accomplished over the past twelve months and despite these challenging times, we are hopeful about what’s ahead.
 The Black Lives Matter demonstrations taking place around the world are an important reminder that the fight for justice and equality is ongoing.
 We must stand up and take action against racism and discrimination in all forms.
 The progress and achievements of the last year are just the beginning of our work toward an inclusive workplace for all.